Charlie Sheen: 1983–1999: Breakthrough and stardom

-In 1990, he starred alongside his father and brother, in the films directed by them respectively in the drama film Cadence as a rebellious inmate in a military stockade and in the comedy film Men at Work as a garbageman who finds himself in trouble.
+In 1990, he starred alongside his father and brother, in the films directed by them respectively in the drama film Cadence as a rebellious inmate in a military stockade and in the black comedy film Men at Work as a garbageman who finds himself in trouble.
 In the same year, he had a cameo role in Dennis Hopper's thriller film Catchfire and a starring role with Clint Eastwood in the buddy cop film The Rookie, directed by Eastwood himself.
 The Rookie and Sheen's performance got mostly negative reviews.
 Roger Ebert has criticized Sheen for his "low energy and absent-minded performance".
 Owen Gleiberman from Entertainment Weekly observed: "when Sheen slips over the edge and trashes a bar full of hooligan bikers, his performance suddenly comes to life; he should go psycho more often."
 He also took on the lead role in another action film Navy SEALs (1990), which got a mostly negative reception.
 Los Angeles Times review notes that Sheen's portrayal lacks psychological depth, describing his character as a "new-style psychopath" who casually terminates possibly innocent civilians without remorse.
 Despite this, Sheen's energetic performance adds a layer of gusto to the role.
 In a retrospective review in 2001, IGN wrote that the role "is one of many which would forever change his reputation from a dedicated actor (see Platoon or Wall Street) to the fun-loving hell raiser image that first springs into our minds today."

 Sheen starred in the parody film Hot Shots!
 (1991) and its sequel, Hot Shots!
 Part Deux (1993), both huge commercial successes.
 Film critic Janet Maslin praised Sheen, saying "[he] brings just the right exaggerated seriousness to his ace pilot's role" and Kenneth Turan also praised his comic timing.
-In an interview with Bobbie Wygant, Sheen stated that for Part Deux, he underwent an intense physical regimen that included a strict diet, yoga, swimming, and stationary biking, along with general martial arts training.
+In an interview with Bobbie Wygant, Sheen stated that for Part Deux, he underwent an intense physical regimen that included a strict diet, yoga, swimming, stationary biking, and general martial arts training.
 He described the program as an "insane" eight-hour-a-day, six-days-a-week routine that also involved a personal trainer for the first five weeks.
 Both films were among the highest-grossing films of their respective years.
 In 1993, he featured in the real-life inspired crime drama Beyond the Law with Linda Fiorentino and Michael Madsen, where he played a disgraced former cop who goes undercover to infiltrate a violent biker gang involved in drug trafficking.